 All Hydram’s laser cutting and punching machines are connected to tower storage systems with 3 metre x 1.5 metre sheet metal capacity to provide automated loading and unloading.
-The Remmert tower for our Fiber machines enables full automation with both laser cut part and scrap removal is allowing unmanned operation.
+The Remmert tower for our Fiber machines enables full automation, with both laser cut part and scrap removal, allowing unmanned operation.
 Automation systems such as these allow laser cutting machines to maximise productivity.

 Hydram Sheet Metalwork’s CNC laser cutting service offers a fast, flexible and economical means of precision sheet metal cutting and plate profiling.
 Hydram can laser cut up to 20 mm thick mild steel, “clean cut” up to 12mm thick in stainless steel and 10mm in aluminium.

 Hydram bought its first CNC laser machine in 1997 (pictured) and has continually upgraded its capabilities to keep up with technological advances.